 The first time I made Oatmeal Cranberry Crunch Cookies was for an informal get together with some friends.
-There were lots of desserts and snacks, but by the end of the evening these cookies had garnered multiple accolades and recipe requests.
+There were lots of desserts and snacks.
+However, by the end of the evening these cookies had garnered multiple accolades and recipe requests.
 I was kind of surprised that an oatmeal cookie would be such a hit, but these are different.
-They are big, thick cookies with an extra depth of flavor and texture from a healthy portion of graham cracker crumbs and toasted pecans standing in for the flour
+They are big, thick cookies with extra depth of flavor and texture from a healthy portion of graham cracker crumbs.
+In addition to that are toasted pecans and cranberries.

 As far as I know, the recipe was created by “Oatmeal Cookie Guy” who at one point had a blog focusing on interesting oatmeal cookies.
 This was one of his best cookies and I’ve treasured the recipe through the years – especially when I had extra graham crackers to use up.
 Until now I’ve always made the cookies big and thick, but being that I am still all about “minis”, I used some of the dough to make small quarter-sized oatmeal cranberry crunch minis.

 These would be really cute tied up in holiday bags.
 Sadly, I did not have any holiday bags so I just took a quick shot of them on an index card so you have an idea how small they are.

 - 1 stick unsalted butter, softened (115 grams)

 - 1 large egg

 - 1 ½ teaspoons vanilla